steevenakintilo/BadFootballBet/README.md

 ## Update

-On a 2.0 version to get even better result here are the things I could add:
+Woring a 2.0 version to get even better result here are the things I want to add:

 -A Gui to visualise everything better